pelectron/static_gui_library/input_handling.md

      edit mode.
 The page keeps relaying the inputs to the active item.The page's default input handler will return sgl::error::no_error in this case.
      - any other sgl::error value means the item failed to handle the input.
-The page switches back into navigation mode and returns the item's return value.
+The page switches back into navigation mode and returns the error value.

 4. When an input equal to the page's stop edit is received, the page switches back into navigation mode.
 The stop edit input is NOT passed on to the item.